-Pursuant to A.R.S. § 42-5061(B)(4),1 Taxpayer may not purchase certain machinery and equipment tax exempt; additionally pursuant to A.R.S. § 42-5075(B)(8)(b), Taxpayer may not deduct from its tax base the income it receives to cover the purchase of such exempt machinery and equipment as detailed below.
-Taxpayer may also not deduct gross income derived from a contract for the installation of exempt machinery under 42-5075(B)(7) as detailed below.
+Pursuant to A.R.S. § 42-5061(B)(4),5 Taxpayer may purchase certain machinery and equipment tax exempt; additionally, pursuant to A.R.S. § 42-5075(B)(8)(b), Taxpayer may deduct from its tax base the income it receives to cover the purchase of such exempt machinery and equipment as detailed below.
+Taxpayer may also deduct gross income derived from a contract for the installation of exempt machinery under 42-5075(B)(7) as detailed below, only if that exempt machinery and equipment has IFU such that any attachment of the exempt machinery and equipment to real property is of a non-permanent nature.